Can Jogging Help You Lose Weight In A Few Weeks?

 How many calories you burn will depend on how fast you jog and also for how long you exercise, plus your body weight.
 For instance, jogging at 5 mph enables you to burn anywhere from 240 to 355 calories depending on your body weight.

 According to the National Institutes of Health, for weight control, you may need anywhere from 150 to 300 minutes of moderate intensity activity like jogging, every week.
-If you need to lose more than 5 percent of your body weight or keep off weight you have managed to lose, you may need to up that number beyond 5 hours a week.8
+If you need to lose more than 5 percent of your body weight or keep off weight you have managed to lose, you may need to up that number beyond 5 hours a week for several weeks.8

 Muscles burn calories even when you aren’t exercising or doing any physical activity.
 So by increasing the muscle mass in your body, you stand to increase the amount of calories your body burns both when at rest as well as when you are active.
 Focus on strengthening your abdomen and lower back, as well as trunk, arms, legs, shoulder, chest, and upper back.10